 - The 2019 MBP was able to get higher FPS (up to ~200), but I was experiencing random lags especially when fighting someone.
 This makes the game unplayable for me.

-- The 2021 MBP with the M1 Max didn’t go past 120 FPS, but it was consistent, allowing me to battle with the other player.
+- The 2021 MBP with the M1 Max didn’t go past 120 FPS, but it was consistent, allowing me to fight with the other player.

 - Fans on the 2021 MBP were running at around 60% after 10 minutes of playing.
 The area closest to the display was warm (top and bottom), but nothing bad.